To take advantage of your benefits, log in!

 |---|---|

-It is important to do some testing before you start making candles in order to adjust the diameter and combustion according to your own formulations.
+It's important to try them out before you start creating candles, so that you can adjust the diameter and burn to your own formulations.

 If you're looking for more information, discover our many articles to help you develop your scented products.
 Recipes, advice, tips...